-Mr. Wang has served as Chief Risk Officer of the Bank since July 2016.
-Mr. Wang joined ICBC in 1991 and had previously served in several positions, including Chief of General Office of ICBC, Zhejiang Branch, Head of ICBC, Shaoxing Branch, Assistant Head of ICBC, Zhejiang Branch and Head of ICBC, Shaoxing Branch, Deputy Head of ICBC, Zhejiang Branch and General Manager of the Banking Department of ICBC, Zhejiang Branch, the Deputy Head (in charge of the branch's work) and Head of ICBC, Chongqing Branch.
-He has a Master's degree in economics and is a senior economist.
+Mr. Wang has served as Chief Risk Officer of Industrial and Commercial Bank of China Limited since July 2016.
+He began his career in 1986.
+Mr. Wang joined ICBC in 1991 and previously served as Assistant to Head of Zhejiang Branch, Head of Shaoxing Branch, Assistant Head of Zhejiang Branch and Head of ICBC, Shaoxing Branch, Deputy Head of Zhejiang Branch and General Manager of the Banking Department of Zhejiang Branch and the Deputy Head (person in charge) and Head of Chongqing Branch.
+Mr. Wang graduated from the Party School of the Central Committee of C.P.C. and obtained a Master's degree in Economics.
+He is a senior economist.